jeka-dev/jeka/README.md

 Jerkar is made of following projects :
 * org.jerkar.core : complete Jerkar project
 * org.jerkar.samples : A sample project with several build classes to illustrate how Jerkar can be used in different ways
-* org.jerkar.samples-dependee : A sample project depending on the above sample project to illustrate multi-project builds These samples project are also used to run some black-box tests
+* org.jerkar.samples-dependee : A sample project depending on the above sample project to illustrate multi-project builds.
+These sample projects are also used to run some black-box tests

 Jerkar builds itself.
-To get Jerkar full distrib built from the Java sources only, the simpler is to build it from your IDE.
+To build Jerkar full distrib built from sources, the simpler is to use your IDE.

-When distrib is created add the distrib folder to your PATH variable.
+Once distrib created, add the distrib folder to your PATH environment variable.

 ## Build Jerkar from Eclipse

-* Import *org.jerkar.core project*, described  in Eclipse (it already holds *.project* and *.classpath* files)
+* Import *org.jerkar.core project* in Eclipse (it already holds *.project* and *.classpath* files)
-* Make sure the project is configured with a JDK8 and not a JRE.
+* Make sure the project is configured to compile using a JDK8 and not a JRE.
 * Run `org.jerkar.CoreBuild` class main method.
 This class is located in *build/def* folder.
 * This launches a Jerkar build that create the full distrib in *org.jerkar.core/build/output/distrib* folder